Edison Community Park

 Recent Developments

-In recent years, the park has faced some challenges due to its landfill history.
-Settlement issues have caused damage to some facilities, resulting in the closure of tennis courts and the removal of certain park amenities.
+The park's landfill history has presented some challenges in recent years.
+Settlement issues have unfortunately damaged some facilities, leading to the closure of tennis courts and the removal of certain amenities.

-As of 2021, the City of Huntington Beach has been working on a geotechnical survey and analysis to evaluate the site and determine potential locations for new park amenities.
-This effort, combined with community input, aims to develop a revised master plan for the rehabilitation of Edison Community Park.
+As of 2021, Huntington Beach has been conducting a geotechnical survey to evaluate the site and identify potential locations for new park features.
+Combined with community input, this effort aims to develop a revised master plan for rehabilitating Edison Community Park.

 All Features & Facilities